For Colored Girls: Critical reception

 Betsy Sharkey of the Los Angeles Times gave a positive review, stating that "[w]ith a surgical precision, the writer-director cut [Shange's poetry] apart and reassembled it, using various pieces to create characters and storylines, keeping much of the poetry, writing the connective tissue himself so that it finds a new life, a somewhat different life on screen," and said it is his most "mature" film to-date.
 Commenting on the acting of the ensemble cast, she states: "Newton's Tangie swings too wildly; Goldberg's Alice, clad in white and rage, never finds traction; and Rashad, as the apartment manager Gilda, the central link between many of the characters, never quite connects, so it often feels as if she's walked onto the wrong stage" but adds that "[w]hatever stumbles there may be, they are offset by moments when 'For Colored Girls' soars," ultimately describing the film as "unforgettable."

 Mick LaSalle of the San Francisco Chronicle called For Colored Girls "a serious achievement."
 He compliments Perry's work, stating "this new film shows a mastery of tone, a capacity to elicit strong performances and also to bring out different colors within those performances so that, when it all comes together, it's not the same note sounding over and over.
 This is smart, lovely work."
 Manohla Dargis of The New York Times called the film "a thunderous storm of a movie."
 Dargis states that "working with fine performers like Ms. Elise, Anika Noni Rose, Phylicia Rashad and Kerry Washington, he sings the song the way he likes it—with force, feeling and tremendous sincerity."

 Matt Zoller Seitz of Salon.com calls For Colored Girls Perry's "most problematic work.
 It's also his most ambitious."
 He adds that "Perry never solves the stage-to-screen translation problem.
 But the path he has chosen is as intriguing as it is irksome, and it works better than you might expect."
 In terms of acting, he praises Jackson's performance, stating: "[s]he outdoes herself here ...
 It's not just Jackson's short haircut and traumatized eyes that might remind viewers of Jane Wyman or Joan Crawford; Perry gets at the mix of masculine hyper-competitiveness and feminine vulnerability that has always defined Jackson, and links it to the wily, lonely coldness often captured in Wyman and Crawford performances, a directorial gambit of tremendous perceptiveness."
 In addition, he says Perry "is just as sharp directing Jackson's costars—especially Elise, Rashad and Devine."

 Accolades

 For Colored Girls has received accolades primarily from African American film and critic associations, in multiple categories including acting, writing, directing and overall production.
-Kimberly Elise has received the most acting nomination among the cast, followed by Anika Noni Rose and Phylicia Rashad.
+Kimberly Elise has received the most acting nominations among the cast, followed by Anika Noni Rose and Phylicia Rashad.